 Religious Studies provides excellent preparation for a wide variety of arts, humanities, medical and science degrees, as well as leading on to varied career opportunities in law, medicine, journalism, education, academia, civil service and more.
 In our increasingly globalised world universities and employers place a high premium on critical and well-informed engagement with the beliefs, values and ethical issues around the world.

 If you are interested in life’s big questions, if you enjoy lively discussion and debate, and if you want to examine the impact of religion on culture and society, Religious Studies could certainly be the subject for you.

-Heads of Department: Dr H. Whately (Girls), Mrs R L Wynne Lord
+Heads of Department: Dr H Whately (Girls), Mrs R Wynne Lord (Boys)

 Board: OCR A level Syllabus Code: H573